-Any queries or comments please contact:
+Any queries or comments please contact either the author or:

-Proctor's Office Student Support & Guidance University of Chester Parkgate Road Chester Cheshire CH1 4BJ
+The Proctor's Office University of Chester Parkgate Road Chester Cheshire CH1 4BJ

-Phone: 01244 51 1559
+Phone: 01244 51 1559 Email: proctor@chester.ac.uk

-Email: proctor@chester.ac.uk

 This document is available in alternative formats upon request.
 Please allow a minimum of 3 working days notice for the completion of your request.